33 Best Things to do in Skudeneshavn and Karmoy

 Haugesund Airport is about a 30-minute drive north of Skudeneshavn, on the island of Karmøy.

-We had a car when we travelled around Norway which was definitely the easiest way to get around.
+We had a car when we travelled around Norway, which was the easiest way.

 🚘 If you are looking to hire a car then we recommend the award-winning company, DiscoverCars